MiddletonCommunityVoice/services-list/content/children-s-services/sure-start.md

 Event programme available from all Sure Start Centres in Middleton

 ### Opening Times
-* Mon - Fri 9 til 5pm with events during school holidays
+* Mon - Fri.
+Times vary depending on which centre you use.
+Extra events during school holidays